massimopizzol/moutreach/_posts/2017-12-01-LCI-reporting.markdown

 {:.mbtablestyle}
 <i><font size="2">Table 1.
 Inventory of activity A, data from Pizzol M (2017)</font></i>

-It's important to refer to the other inventory tables, and to **add sources**.
-How can people find the information otherwise?
+It's important to refer to the other inventory tables.
+It is also useful to **add sources** in case of secondary data.
+Here I put everything in a generic column called _Notes_.

 # Background system (database activities used)